Terror Behind the Walls

 Premier haunted house in Philadelphia’s historic prison

 September 20 – November 9, 2013 (Select days)

 The massive Eastern State Penitentiary — a gothic, castle-like structure in Philadelphia’s Fairmount neighborhood — is also home to one of the nation’s largest and most ambitious and top-rated haunted attractions, Terror Behind the Walls.

 Once the most famous and expensive prison in the country, Eastern State Penitentiary now stands as a living ruin with long empty cell blocks and remnants of the past.
-Now in its 21st year, Terror Behind the Walls has optimized this frightening setting to create one of the country’s top-ranked haunted attractions.
+The frightening setting and professional scares make Terror Behind the Walls one of the country’s top-ranked haunted attractions.

 Designed to be high-startle, Terror Behind the Walls includes Hollywood-quality special effects and lighting, digital sound, animatronic creatures and custom props.
-Over 200 performers are needed for six separate attractions in the 11-acre complex including: Lock Down, Infirmary and The Experiment (in 3-D!).
+Over 200 performers are needed for six separate attractions in the 11-acre complex.

 Date Night at the Penitentiary

 Looking to make a romantic night of it?
 Try Fright and a Bite, a dinner package offered by eight of the Fairmount area’s best restaurants to complement your Eastern State fright fest.